industrial-edge/qr-code-scanner/docs/Installation.md

 ![VS Code Git Clone command](graphics/git.png)

-### Build docker image
+### Build Docker Image

 - Navigate into `src` and find the file named `Dockerfile.example`.
 The `Dockerfile.example` is an example Dockerfile that can be used to build the docker image(s) of the service(s) that runs in this application example.
-If you choose to use these, rename them to `Dockerfile` before proceeding
+If you choose to use this example file, rename it to `Dockerfile` before proceeding
 - Open a console in the root folder (where the `docker-compose` file is)
 - Use the `docker compose build` (replaces the older `docker-compose build`) command to build the docker image of the service which is specified in the docker-compose.yml file.
 - These Docker images can now be used to build your app with the Industrial Edge App Publisher